Windows-Copilot-API

 • OpenAI-compatible REST API at localhost:8000/v1

-• Access GPT-4 and GPT-5 models
+• Access GPT-4 and GPT-5 models via Microsoft Copilot

-• Streaming responses (token-by-token output)
+• Streaming responses (token-by-token)

-• Multi-turn conversation support with conversation_id
+• Multi-turn conversations with conversation_id

-• No API key or billing required
+• No API key or credits required

 • Docker deployment support

-• Self-hosted – runs locally, no external dependencies
+• Self-hosted – runs locally

-• Works with official openai SDK as drop-in replacement
+• Works with official OpenAI SDK as drop-in replacement

 • Cross-platform: Windows, macOS, Linux